arangodb/docs/3.11/deployment-oneshard.md

 {:class="lead"}

 {% include hint-ee-arangograph.md feature="The OneShard option" %}

-A OneShard deployment offers a practicable solution that enables significant performance improvements by massively reducing cluster-internal communication and allows running transactions with ACID guarantees on shard leaders.

 By restricting collections to a single shard and placing them on one DB-Server node, whole queries can be pushed to and executed on that server.
 The